wirewright/wirewright/man/wwml.md

 ## What fonts you are recommended to use with WwML

-- [Julia Mono](https://juliamono.netlify.app/) has all of the glyphs that WwML uses, and more!
-You are highly recommended to use it for WwML.
+- [Julia Mono](https://juliamono.netlify.app/) and [DejaVu Sans Mono] have all of the glyphs that WwML needs.
-- [Fira Code](https://github.com/tonsky/FiraCode) appears to miss some but is usable otherwise.
+- [Fira Code](https://github.com/tonsky/FiraCode) appears to be missing some but is usable otherwise.
-- [IBM Plex](https://github.com/IBM/plex) and its Mono variant misses lots of the glyphs; on the other hand, the Plex family is an "official" font for Wirewright (in a sense); in addition, IBM Plex Mono has neat italics.
+- [IBM Plex](https://github.com/IBM/plex) and its Mono variant misses lots of the glyphs; on the other hand, the Plex family is the "official" font for Wirewright (in a sense); in addition, IBM Plex Mono has neat italics.

 ## Comma